mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ## HTTP Boot

-On most recent firmware either no or only a few additional drivers are needed for HTTP boot, as most required drivers are already present in firmware.
+On most recent firmware either no or only a few additional drivers are needed for HTTP boot, as most of the required drivers are already present in firmware.

 After adding `OpenNetworkBoot`, if no HTTP boot entries are seen,